-The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major asset class.
+The assumed gross return on OPEB plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

 VALLEY CENTER MUNICIPAL WATER DISTRICT

 NOTES TO FINANCIAL STATEMENTS

-JUNE 30, 2018
+JUNE 30, 2019

-(b) Net OPEB Liability (Continued)
+(a) General Information About the OPEB Plan (Continued)